hjawad22/whats-for-dinner/README.md

 ### Abstract:
 [//]: <> (Briefly describe what you built and its features.
 What problem is the app solving?
 How does this application solve that problem?)
-I built an application that allows users to select what kind of dish they are looking to make and then suprise the user with a food item they should make.
-The really neat thing about one of the selections is that the user can be suprised with an entire meal to make.
-This solves the problem of vast decision making, users do not have to think about what they should make for their meals.
-This application helps relieve the stress of decision making by helping the user make a decision.
+I developed a user-friendly application that enables users to choose their preferred dish type and surprises them with a recommended food item.
+One exciting feature of this app is that users can even receive suggestions for an entire meal to prepare.
+This resolves the challenge of making choices from a broad range of options, freeing users from the burden of deciding what to cook.
+By aiding users in making a decision, this application eases the stress of decision-making.

 ### Installation Instructions:
 [//]: <> (What steps does a person have to take to get your app cloned down and running?)